 Warranty information is an important, and often overlooked, aspect of choosing massage tables.
 On average, warranties range from 3 years to the lifetime of the massage table.
-Be certain you understand the warranty information for your portable massage table before you buy it, and thoroughly read any information after you receive the table.
+Be certain you understand the warranty information for your table before you buy it, and thoroughly read any information after you receive the table.
 This will expedite getting any problems solved that might arise with your massage table later.

-You may prefer to buy a massage table that is made by an environmentally conscious manufacturer.
+You may prefer buying a massage table brand that is made by an environmentally conscious manufacturer.
 They may use water-based, non-toxic lacquers and responsibly managed hardwoods, or have non-chlorofluorocarbon emitting foams.
 Be sure to read about the manufacturer and their materials, if this is important to you.
 You may also want to consider how humidity or moisture might damage your massage table, especially if you practice outdoors or near water.
 Many companies, such as Earthlite, are producing aluminum frames to reduce the impact of water damage.

-Average Portable Massage Table Specs:
+Average Best Portable Massage Table Specs: